semiprime/pygenda/docs/quickstart-postmarketOS.md

 Enter the following command to download and install Pygenda from the PyPI repository:

-    pip3 install pygenda --user --no-deps
+    pip3 install pygenda --user --no-deps --break-system-packages

+The `--break-system-packages` option sounds scary (probably deliberately).
-(In recent versions of pmOS (v23.12+) you probably need to add the `--break-system-packages` option.
-This sounds scary (which I guess is deliberate) but in this case it is safe, because there is no Pygenda package in pmOS that you might interfere with, you are not installing other Python module dependencies, and Pygenda is not being installed in the system files.)
+It simply tells pip3 to proceed even though we're in an environment where packages are managed by apk.
+In some cases this can cause problems, but in this case it is safe because there is no Pygenda package in pmOS that you might interfere with, you are not installing any other Python modules (the `--no-deps` option makes sure of this), and Pygenda is not being installed in the system files.

 Test Pygenda runs: